d11wtq/ruby-docker/README.md

 ## Usage

-By default, everything runs under an unprivileged user called ruby, with the working directory set to /home/ruby.
+By default, everything runs under an unprivileged user called default, with the working directory set to /home/default.

 If you just want a bash prompt: